piegope/doc/docs/en/kb/devolutions-server/how-to-articles/create-server-staging-instance.md

 1. Provide, once prompted for it, the encryption key file exported in step 3.
 ![Encryption keys for existing database.png](https://webdevolutions.azureedge.net/docs/en/kb/KB8113.png)
 1. When the creation is complete, make a full backup of the staging database.
-1. Finally, install all the additional features to test them like the Scheduler service, the Recording Server and the Devolutions Gateway.
+1. Finally, install all the additional features to test them like the Scheduler service, the Recording Server and the {{ en.DGW }}.

 From this point on, you can perform the {{ en.DVLSCONSOLE }} upgrade and [update the test instance](/server/installation/upgrade-server/) The console is designed to support older versions of {{ en.DVLS }}.